versionone/scripts/redundant-history/readme.md

 	- _Edit the end of this script to COMMIT instead of ROLLBACK_
 4. remove-redundant-custom-history
 	- _Edit the end of this script to COMMIT instead of ROLLBACK_
+5. remove-redundant-commit-activity-activitystream-history
+	- _Edit the start of this script to set @saveChanges = 1_

 ### Verifying Historical Integrity
 To identify problems in history, run these scripts: